Damascus: Geography

 The old city of Damascus, enclosed by the city walls, lies on the south bank of the river Barada which is almost dry (3 cm left).
 To the southeast, north, and northeast it is surrounded by suburban areas whose history stretches back to the Middle Ages: Midan in the southwest, Sarouja and Imara in the north and north-west.
 These neighborhoods originally arose on roads leading out of the city, near the tombs of religious figures.
 In the 19th century outlying villages developed on the slopes of Jabal Qasioun, overlooking the city, already the site of the al-Salihiyah neighborhood centered on the important shrine of medieval Andalusian Sheikh and philosopher Ibn Arabi.
-These new neighborhoods were initially settled by Kurdish soldiery and Muslim refugees from the Europe regions of the Ottoman Empire which had fallen under Christian rule.
+These neighborhoods were initially settled by Kurdish soldiers and Muslim refugees from the Europe regions of the Ottoman Empire which had fallen under Christian rule.
 Thus they were known as al-Akrad (the Kurds) and al-Muhajirin (the migrants).
 They lay 2–3 km north of the old city.

 From the late 19th century on, a modern administrative and commercial center began to spring up to the west of the old city, around the Barada, centered on the area known as al-Marjeh or "the meadow".
 Al-Marjeh soon became the name of what was initially the central square of modern Damascus, with the city hall in it.
 The courts of justice, post office, and railway station stood on higher ground slightly to the south.
 A Europeanized residential quarter soon began to be built on the road leading between al-Marjeh and al-Salihiyah.
-The commercial and administrative center of the new city gradually shifted northwards slightly towards this area.
+The commercial and administrative center gradually shifted northwards towards this area.